Science Scholars Program

 Students who qualify for the top two tiers of merit-based scholarships at Fisher, and who intend to pursue one of the eligible majors, are automatically considered for the Science Scholars Program.

-Eligible students typically have maintained a GPA of 90 or above in high school and have a combined score of 1100 or higher (math and critical reading) on the SAT or an ACT composite score of 24 or higher.
+Eligible students typically have maintained a GPA of 92 or above in high school and have a combined score of 1180 or higher (math and evidence-based reading and writing) on the SAT or an ACT composite score of 24 or higher.
 Students must apply for admission prior to January 15 to be considered for the Science Scholars Program.

 Note: The Science Scholarship may be combined with the Trustees' or Presidential Scholarships.
 It may also be combined with any need-based aid offered by Fisher.
 It may not be combined with the Honors Program stipend or the Service or First Generation Scholarships.